jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

   method: ERROR
 ```

-Which tells us (1) that there was a method call, (2) what the receiver of the method call
+Which tells us that there was a method call, what the receiver of the method call was so
-was so we know where to start looking for methods to autocomplete, (3) that the syntax
+we know where to start looking for methods to autocomplete, and that the syntax error was
-error was localized to the method call.
+localized to the method call.

-There's a similar problem with constants accesses:
+There's a similar problem with constant accesses:

 ```ruby
 f = ->(x) {